 Over the years, clients have become much more experienced both in working with external consultants as well as doing the work of consultancies themselves.
 With regard to the latter, with tens to hundreds of projects that are often conducted at Fortune 500 companies and the associated knowledge transfer corporations were able to establish their own internal consulting departments.
 As a result, external consultancies often have to compete with in-house consultancies, which are significantly cheaper and obviously closer to their client.
 Additionally, client expectations of the work produced by the MBBs are continuously rising.

-While revenue was guaranteed for the top tier firms over decades, new contracts with clients often contain a success based fee structure.
-This puts strategy teams at an even greater pressure to deliver the desired results and consultancies as a whole at a greater risk of failing to reach their ambitious growth targets.
+While revenue was guaranteed for the top tier firms over decades, new contracts with clients often contain a success-based fee structure.
+This puts strategy teams at even greater pressure to deliver the desired results and consultancies as a whole at a greater risk of failing to reach their ambitious growth targets.

 Changes in the delivery model and expertise

 The business world is changing at an ever-increasing speed.
 Digitization and everything related such as advanced analytics etc. are the buzzwords of this generation.
 There is hardly any consulting project sold today that does not touch digital at least in one of its workstreams.
 In the hyper-competitive world, businesses face much more complex problems that require new solutions, capabilities, and delivery models.
 The MBBs are currently investing significant amounts in the development and acquisitions of such new practices and most of their growth is coming from new areas of expertise.

 As a result, the typical operating model is changing.
 The classic team set-up with 2 consultants and 1 project manager at the client site is – in many cases – no longer valid and the significance of other support functions is increasing.

 How we can help you get into consulting